klr27/Thesis/README.md

 ## The Experiment

 I conducted an experiment with the students in the Art and Code I class at SMU in which I gave them various Sol LeWitt instructions and asked them to create the drawings in Processing.
 The make-up of the class was varied and only a few people knew Sol LeWitt.
 I gave a brief overview of Sol LeWitt but didn't give too much instruction or information as I wanted genuine results.
 The code files in this repository are from this experiment.

+### Note

+I was unable to complete my thesis due to falling ill in a January term class and therefore being forced to drop my double major in art history and my thesis to complete a core requirement as I was a transfer student from Duke and the core requirements were different.